How To Back Out Of An Accepted Home Purchase Offer

 A clause in several property purchase contracts stipulates that if a dispute arises, both parties must consent to mediation.
 With the aid of a third-party mediator, you will thus have the opportunity to present your case to the seller directly in the hopes of finding a non-judicial solution.

-In conclusion, A substantial commitment to home ownership shouldn't be viewed lightly.
+In conclusion, a substantial commitment to homeownership shouldn't be viewed lightly.
 A buyer can cancel a binding real estate agreement with a seller, but there might be substantial repercussions.
 Including contingencies in the contract before you sign is the greatest approach to safeguard yourself.
 Here, working with an experienced real estate agent and possibly an estate lawyer can be essential.

 If you do need to back out of an accepted offer, be upfront with the seller as soon as you’ve made your decision.
 Work closely with your agent and attorney, who can help you communicate (in writing) why you want to back out.
 Ultimately, you may lose your earnest money deposit — but buying a home you don’t want or can’t afford would be a more expensive mistake in the long run.